alibaba/p3c/README.md

 Follows Apache license described in [license](license.txt)

-This fork aims to help maintain alibaba/p3c, fix bugs, and add improvements,as the original developer is too busy to handle them.
+This fork aims to help maintain alibaba/p3c, fix bugs, and add improvements, as the original developer is too busy to handle them.

 This fork here is also used as public test for p3c.